runkaiz/untitled-projects/docs/how-to-run.md

 ## To run

 1. Run `pscale connect untitled-db main --port 3309` to establish a connection to the db.
+An easier alternative of this would be `npm run database`.

 2. Run `npm run dev`.